Elliott Wood Partnership

-Elliott Wood Partnership is a structural and civil engineering practice, providing services for all engineering aspects of the built environment.
-The practice is located in South West London, Central London and Nottingham, England, with approximately 140 staff based between these three offices.
+Elliott Wood Partnership is a structural and civil engineering practice, located in South West London, Central London and Nottingham, England, with approximately 140 staff based between these three offices.

 Activities

 The practice has approximately 140 staff working from offices located in Wimbledon, a Central London office and Nottingham.
 The practice was founded in 1994 by Gary Elliott and Paul Wood.

 The work undertaken includes large scale residential developments, commercial, healthcare, hotels, education, leisure / cultural buildings, regeneration and retail schemes throughout the UK and overseas.
 The practice has experience in the conservation of historic buildings and remedial and refurbishment work is undertaken.
 Complex and structurally demanding specialist projects have been carried out including sculptures and glass structures.
 Projects have won architectural and industry awards including four projects which received 2012 RIBA awards and a 2011 Manser Medal for 3a Hampstead Lane.
 Projects are undertaken for developers and contractors as well as public bodies, including local authorities and NHS trusts.